IgiCodes/igicore/README.md

 I'll tidy this up when the framework is more production worthy.

 ## Development
+This resource replaces ALL stock server resources; make sure you remove them from your configuration.
+The server will always try to load ``sessionmanager``, even if it is not in your configuration, so you must delete or rename the resource.

 Clone this repo inside your FiveM server's ``resources`` directory and build the project in Visual Studio 2017.

 Edit your ``server.cfg`` file to include the following line below your existing configuration: